Julio Teherán: 2019

-Los Angeles Angels (2020)
+Los Angeles Angels

 Teherán and the Los Angeles Angels agreed to terms on a one-year, $9 million contract on December 21, 2019.
 On July 19, 2020, Teherán disclosed that he had tested positive for COVID-19.
 Teherán made his Angels debut on August 5, 2020 against the Seattle Mariners.
 While under a 60 pitch limit, he threw 2 2/3 innings, striking out two while allowing two runs.
 Teherán finished the season with a career high 10.05 ERA, going 0-4 in 10 appearances.
 He became a free agent at the end of the season.

-Detroit Tigers (2021)
+Detroit Tigers

-On February 19, 2021, Teherán signed a minor league contract with the Detroit Tigers organization that included an invitation to Spring Training.
-On March 24, 2021, Teherán's contract was selected to the 40-man roster.
+On February 19, 2021, Teherán signed a minor league contract with the Detroit Tigers organization that included an invitation to spring training.
+On March 24, Teherán's contract was selected to the 40-man roster.
 Having opted out of his initial minor league contract, Teherán and the Tigers agreed to a one-year deal worth $3 million, plus a $1 million bonus if he starts 20 games.
 On April 3, Teherán won his Tigers debut, allowing one run over five innings in the Tigers 5–2 win against the Cleveland Indians.

-On April 10, 2021, Teheran was placed on the 10-day injured list with a right shoulder strain and was transferred to the 60-day IL a day later.
+On April 10, 2021, Teherán was placed on the 10-day injured list with a right shoulder strain and was transferred to the 60-day IL a day later.
 On September 5, the Tigers shut Teheran down for the season.
+During the offseason, Teherán trained with Carlos Castillo in Miami, who advised him to lower his arm angle, change the grip on his changeup, and begin throwing a cutter.